 In order to register, landlords will need to have details of the address of the property, which exemptions are to be registered and a valid EPC for the property.
 Depending on the exemption sought, the landlord will also need any expert advice or reports in writing that provide evidence to support the reason for the exemption.

-Whereas the EPC for a property can be transferred if the property is sold, any registered exemptions will not be transferred and will cease to apply once the property is sold.Back to top
+The EPC for a property can be transferred if the property is sold; however, any registered exemptions will not be transferred and will cease to apply once the property is sold.Back to top

 BEIS has produced comprehensive landlord guidance documents for each type of property and has also published guidance on PRS exemptions and Exemptions Register evidence requirements.Back to top